 Increasing ROI by Implementing an Effective Document Management Strategy

-How can you increase productivity and reduce cost?
+How can you increase productivity and reduce costs?
 Better document management is a start.
 The tips below will help you identify pitfalls and find solutions.

 Hide and Seek

-Invoices and contracts are particular culprits because they are often processed on paper, then filed.
-One document may be created in Word, shared as a PDF, printed for a signature, scanned an image and attached to an email, then saved in “hard copy.”
+Invoices and contracts are particular culprits because they are often processed on paper and then filed.
+One document may be created in Word, shared as a PDF, printed for a signature, scanned an image, and attached to an email, then saved in “hard copy.”
 Now you’ve got multiple versions contributing to the avalanche.
 Employees get overwhelmed and give up.

 Start with a Goal